Dear R eaders:

 directly to Champion.

-One other
+One other amusing note

-amusing note has to do with the name
+has to do with the name "Epaphroditus."

-"Epaphroditus."
-Champion was much admired
+Champion was much admired by John

-had a son, they named him Epaphroditus
+son, they named him Epaphroditus Williams.

-trying to track down Epaphroditus
+track down Epaphroditus Williams, where he

-children, date of death, etc., without
+lived, married, children, date of death,

-luck ¦until I discovered that shortly
+etc., without luck ¦until I discovered

+his name.
 Who can blame him!

-(Note: Many thanks to Sarah
+Many thanks to Sarah Williams of the

-Commission for assisting me in tracking
+assisting me in tracking ownership of

-ownership of the Hitchcock house.
-I am
+the Hitchcock house.
+I am also indebted

-also indebted to Historic Northampton
+to Historic Northampton for providing

-for providing access to the papers of
+access to the papers of John Williams.)

 HITCHCOCK'S